September is Gynecologic Cancers Awareness Month

 Risk factors for vulvar cancer include having VIN, HPV infection, and/or having a history of genital warts.

-- On September 19-21, 2025, the AACR will hold the 7th Biennial Special Conference on Ovarian Cancer in Denver, Colorado.
-Researchers and clinicians will discuss the latest advances in early detection and treatment of ovarian cancer as well as issues related to survivorship.
+- In 2025, the AACR held the 7th Biennial Special Conference on Ovarian Cancer, in which researchers and clinicians discussed advances in early detection and treatment of ovarian cancer as well as issues related to survivorship.

 The AACR recently awarded research grants to investigators pursuing promising research related to gynecologic cancers: